Solves the empirical Bayes normal means (EBNM) problem using the family of

 A list of control parameters to be passed to optimization

-function mixsqp
+function mixsqp.

-When parameter gridmult
+When parameter gridmult is set, an

--style grid will be used instead of the default
+ash-style grid will be used instead of the default

-grid (see parameter scale
+ebnm grid (see parameter scale above).
+Other additional

 parameters are ignored.